Hyundai Tucson years to avoid — most common problems

 The problem is attributed to issues with the software.
 Provided your warranty is still valid, you can fix the issue at a Hyundai dealership for free.

-Which Hyundai Tucson years to avoid?
+Worst Hyundai Tucson years to avoid

-Second-generation Tucson (2011, 2012 and 2015 model years)
+Second-generation Tucson (2011-2013 model years)

 The second generation of the Hyundai Tucson was not its best.
 The problems they were prone to develop were quite severe.